Unmanned underwater vehicle: 2020s

 In early 2023, following successful military use of uncrewed surface vehicles (USV) by Ukraine in the Black Sea in October and November 2022, the Ukrainian Navy began to employ an uncrewed underwater vehicle (UUV), a maritime drone, called the Toloka TLK-150.
 A small robotic submarine, the TLK-150 is 2.5 m long, with twin thrusters mounted on wing-like stabilizers.
 Although "smaller than previous Ukrainian maritime drones [and with a] much shorter range and slower speed, [it] should make up for that by being more stealthy and more survivable.
 An advanced version has a range of 2000 kilometres and a payload approaching 5000 kg of explosives and has been effective in destroying vessels and infrastructure such as the Kerch Bridge.

 TLK-150 is developed by Brave1, which has designs for two larger UUVs.
 The TLK-400 is longer at 4–6 m and "has a much larger diameter body inferring greater range and payload.
 The TLK-1000 would be much larger again, up to 12 meters (40 feet) in length and with four thrusters."

 In April 2024, Ukraine has announced that it was testing an “uncrewed submarine” that can be fitted with a warhead, stealth features and sensors, carry up to 10 divers, carry six torpedoes or missiles and has an endurance of 54 hours/1000 kms, with a speed of up to 50 kms/h underwater.

 In May 2024, Northrop Grumman unveiled an underwater drone named the Manta Ray, developed for the Defense Advanced Research Projects Agency (DARPA).
 Modeled after the manta ray, this drone underwent four years of development to mimic the movements of this oceanic creature.
 The product is engineered for extended-duration and long-range military operations with minimal human intervention.
 Additionally, it features the capability to harness energy from the ocean.
 Manta Ray successfully completed full-scale at-sea trials off the coast of Southern California in February and March 2024.
 According to DARPA, Manta Ray demonstrates a first-of-its-kind capability for an extra-large UUV due to its "cross-country modular transportation, in-field assembly, and subsequent deployment."

 In April 2025, Anduril Industries announced their Copperhead (UUV) family of autonomous unmanned underwater vehicles, which includes a loitering munition.

+In December 2025, Ukraine claimed that it conducted a military operation that struck a Russian submarine with underwater drones.
+The SBU said that the operation was the first of its kind.
+The submarine was struck in the port of Novorossiysk, a heavliy protected port.